theonejonahgold/devex/README.md

 - [x] Register.
 - [x] Log in.
 - [x] Live stream video from broadcasting software like OBS.
+  - [x] Authenticate your stream with a stream key.
-  - [ ] Have a unique stream key to use for authentication.
+- [ ] View streams.
 - [ ] Chat on other people's streams.
 - [ ] Follow other profiles.